|My Favourite Planet > English > People > |

 2. The "Epimenides type" Homer

-The protoype of the "Epimenides type" heads of Homer has been speculatively dated around 460 BC, due to the style of the carving and the features.
+All known examples of the type are believed to have been made in the Roman period as copies of a prototype speculatively dated around 460 BC, due to the style of the carving and the features.
 This period would coincide with the earliest known statue of Homer which, according to Pausanias, was dedicated by Mikythos at Olympia [see above and note below].

 The works of Xenophanes of Colophon are known only from fragments quoted by later writers and commentators, including the biographer Diogenes Laertius (Διογένης Λαέρτιος, Diogenes Laertios; circa 3rd century AD).